University Support Staff Employee Personnel Actions

 Table of Contents

-The Division of Human Resources (HR) is responsible for maintaining the official personnel files and Human Resource Information System (HRIS) data for classified, unclassified and student state and local agency employees.
+The Division of Human Capital Services (HCS) is responsible for maintaining the official personnel files and Human Resource Information System (HRIS) data for university support staff, unclassified and student state and local agency employees.
 The goal is to ensure personnel/payroll transactions are completed and processed accurately and in compliance with Federal and State Employment laws, Kansas Board of Regents, Kansas Civil Service and University regulations.

-This chapter provides information pertaining to policies and procedures for different types of classified personnel actions: appointments, changes and separations.
+This chapter provides information pertaining to policies and procedures for different types of university support staff personnel actions: appointments, changes and separations.
 Also included is information on the appropriate procedures for completing the required documents.

 The following is a listing of statutes, regulations and policies relevant to this chapter: